Cloud4Wi-Create/idvalidation/README.md

 # Heroku Express Generator Boilerplate
-This is a small repo to begin a Heroku Express Generator Boilerplate, with ejs as engine view.
+This is a simple app to ask for a valid identifier during the Access Journey (such as a ticket number of a loyaty id) to let the user go online.

 ## Prerequisites
 + Heroku CLI